siteorigin/plugin-build/README.md

 1. [Download](https://nodejs.org/download/) and install Node.js and npm.
 2. Install gulp using `npm install -g gulp`.
 3. In the plugin folder, ensure the plugin-build repository has been added as a submodule in a folder called 'build' and is up to date.
 This can be done using `git submodule add git@github.com:siteorigin/plugin-build.git build`
-4. In a terminal, navigate to the build directory in the theme and run `npm install`
+4. In a terminal, navigate to the build directory in the plugin and run `npm install`
 5. Get some coffee while npm installs the required packages.

 ## Configuring builds